Liza Treyger

-Liza Treyger (born 1987) is a Ukrainian-born comedian, actress, and podcast host.
+Liza Treyger (born August 31, 1987) is an American comedian, actress, and podcast host.

-Born in Odessa, then part of the Ukrainian SSR (now Ukraine), and raised in Chicago, Treyger made her television debut on NBC's Last Comic Standing in 2014.
+Born in Odessa, then part of the Ukrainian SSR (now Ukraine) and raised in Chicago, Treyger made her television debut on NBC's Last Comic Standing in 2014.
 She is best known as a stand-up comedian who has performed on platforms including Late Night with Seth Meyers and Chelsea Lately.
 Her first hour-long stand-up special, Night Owl, was released on Netflix in January 2025 to critical acclaim.
 As an actress, she co-starred in Netflix's Survival of the Thickest and has further appeared in Nope and The King of Staten Island.
 She co-hosts the popular podcast That's Messed Up: An SVU Podcast with fellow comedian and friend Kara Klenk.

 Early life

 Liza Treyger was born in the port city of Odessa in the Ukrainian Soviet Socialist Republic, a constituent republic of the former Soviet Union (now Ukraine).
-At three years old, Treyger's family was granted the right to emigrate as Soviet Jews and, after a brief stop-over in Europe, in 1990 they settled in a northern Chicago suburb of Skokie.
+At three years old, Treyger's Soviet Jewish family was granted the right to emigrate, and, after a brief stop-over in Europe, in 1990 they settled in a northern Chicago suburb of Skokie, Illinois.

+Treyger graduated from North Park University in Chicago.